bilingual-dict/ru-en/README.md

 # ru-en
-This page containes the automatically generated Russian-English bilingual phrase dictionary
+This page will store the automatically generated Russian-English bilingual phrase dictionary